 The San Joaquin Continuum of Care (SJCoC) provides leadership and effective stewardship of resources, as well as facilitates community planning, design, and implementation of programs critical to ending homelessness in San Joaquin County.
-Continuum of Care is a program developed by the U.S. Department of Housing and Urban Development (HUD) in 1994 to promote community-wide commitment to the goal of ending homelessness.
+The Continuum of Care Program is a program developed by the U.S. Department of Housing and Urban Development (HUD) in 1994 to promote community-wide commitment to the goal of ending homelessness.
 It describes all of the services HUD believes homeless people need.
-The services range from outreach and engagement to emergency shelter to transitional housing to either permanent supportive housing or affordable housing.
-HUD wants all stakeholders in the community, including nonprofit providers, advocates, people who have experienced homelessness, local government leaders, business leaders, law enforcement, and more, working together to coordinate services, reduce duplication and bridge gaps in service.
+The services range from outreach and engagement, to emergency shelter, to transitional housing, to rapid re-housing, to permanent supportive housing, and associated data-gathering and systems support functions.
+HUD wants all stakeholders in the community, including nonprofit providers, advocates, people who have experienced homelessness, local government leaders, business leaders, law enforcement, and more, to work together to coordinate services, reduce duplication and bridge gaps in service.